Canon 70D vs Panasonic ZS100

 It is notable that the 70D has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 70D and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the ZS100 was followed by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 70D and ZS100 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Panasonic ZS100 Manual.

 So what is the bottom line?
 Is the Canon 70D better than the Panasonic ZS100 or vice versa?
 The listing below highlights the relative strengths of the two models.